Doist/todoist-integration-examples/README.md

 # todoist-integration-examples

-This repository holds some code examples on how to build an integration for Todoist.
+This repository holds some code examples on how to build Integrations and UI Extensions for Todoist.

-# Extensions

-The extensions hosted in this repo belong to different types:
-- Composer Extensions: they are triggered in Twist or Todoist by typing `/`
-- Context-Menu Extensions: they can be chosen in Twist or Todoist within a context-menu
-- Settings Extensions: they are configured in Twist or Todoist via "Settings & members" > "Integrations"
+For more information about developing UI Extensions please see [our official guide](https://developer.todoist.com/ui-extensions).

 ## Repository structure

+# getting-started-ui-extension

+Simple integration that includes one project context menu UI extension that greets the user and ask them to click a button.

+Further details on the extension(s) can be read in the [README](getting-started-ui-extension/README.md)).

-# lorem-ipsum
+# lorem-ipsum-ui-extension

+Simple integration that includes different UI extensions that take introduce lorem ipsum content into your Todoist projects and tasks.

-Further details on the extension(s) can be read in [todoist-lorem-ipsum README](todoist-lorem-ipsum/README.md)).
+Further details on the extension(s) can be read in the [README](lorem-ipsum-ui-extension/README.md)).